A long wait, months of rumors, 1000+ dollars and you have finally found Nirvana!

 How Do I force restart my iPhone X

 On any of the devices running iOS 11, you can shut down the device by going to Settings > General > Shut Down.

 If you are trying to do a forced restart on your iPhone X, press and quickly release the Volume Up button.
 Then press and immediately release the Volume Down button.
 Finally, press and hold the Side button until you see the Apple logo.

 Getting into DFU mode for iPhone X is pretty straightforward from this point as well.

-Instead of releasing the button down button, if you continue to hold it down for another five seconds without pressing the Side (wake/sleep) button, you will be prompted by “Plug Into iTunes” screen which means that your iPhone X is in Recovery mode.
+Instead of releasing the Volume down button, if you continue to hold it down for another five seconds without pressing the Side (wake/sleep) button, you will be prompted by “Plug Into iTunes” screen which means that your iPhone X is in Recovery mode.
 Connect your iPhone X into your computer running iTunes and you can start the DFU process.